dorothearrr/visOA/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dorothearrr/visOA/HEAD)

 ## Before the workshop starts
-You will probably benefit most from this workshop if you install R and the integrated development environment RStudio on your computer.
+You will probably benefit most from this workshop if you install R and the integrated development environment RStudio on a computer you have administrator rights on.
 Both are free and easy to install.
 Here is what you need:
 - download and install the latest version of R ([here](https://ftp.gwdg.de/pub/misc/cran/))
 - download and install the latest version of RStudio (RStudio Desktop, Open Source Edition: [here](https://www.rstudio.com/products/rstudio/))